-I believe strongly in The Library as institution and that the world is a better place because of them.
-I work to help libraries adapt to new and emerging needs of our patrons and connect communities with the power and potential of their libraries.
-I strive to ensure that future generations will continue to see The Library as a cultural cornerstone that provides information, resources, and spaces for local communities.
+I believe strongly in libraries as institutions and that the world is a better place because of them.
+I work to help libraries adapt to new and emerging needs of our patrons.
+I strive to ensure that future generations will continue to see their library as a cultural cornerstone that provides information, resources, and spaces for local communities.
 I do this by:

 - integrating the library into formal and informal learning,